Carbon-Twelve-C12/supernova/SuperNova Overview.md

 - **Invoice Generation**: Implemented BOLT-compliant invoice creation and payment
 - **API Integration**: Built comprehensive RESTful API for Lightning Network operations
 - **Channel Management UI**: Added command-line and programmatic interfaces for channel operations

-These Lightning Network features make Supernova one of the most advanced blockchain implementations, capable of handling high transaction throughput with minimal fees and enhanced privacy.

-The project continues to build on previous improvements:

 ### Phase 4 Completion: Environmental Features
 - **Emissions Tracking Framework**: Implemented methodology for calculating energy consumption and carbon emissions based on network activity, geographic distribution, and hardware efficiency.